deriv-com/perl-Data-Validate-Sanctions/README.md

 ## last\_updated

 Returns timestamp of when the latest list was updated.
-If argument is provided - return timestamp of when that list was updated.
+If an argument is provided - return the timestamp of when that list was updated.

 ## new